Let’s Ask Arty About President Trump’s Comments on Wind Turbines

 we turn to face our fellow man

-and find that he’s not there
+to discover he’s not there

-Trees that beg for water
+Trees that thirst for water

-dead branches in a field
+burnt poppies in a field

 a loss of social order

-our weakened faith revealed
+a weakened faith revealed

 The warning signs were present